warmana/cloudant-docs-fork/source/includes/api/_authorization.md

 To modify who has permissions to read, write, and manage a database, make a PUT request against `https://$USERNAME.cloudant.com/_api/v2/db/$DB/_security`.
 To see what roles you can assign, see [Roles](#roles).

-The request object's `cloudant` field contains an object whose keys are user names with permissions to interact with the database.
-The `nobody` user name indicates what rights are available to unauthenticated users -- that is, anybody.
+The request object's `cloudant` field contains an object whose keys are usernames with permissions to interact with the database.
+The `nobody` username indicates what rights are available to unauthenticated users -- that is, anybody.
 In the example request, for instance, `nobody` has `_reader` permissions, making the database publicly readable.

 <div></div>